fwip/mtg_pronouns/reworded_cards.md

 At the beginning of your upkeep, put a growth counter on Malignant Growth.

-At the beginning of each opponent's draw step, they draws an additional card for each growth counter on Malignant Growth, then Malignant Growth deals damage to the player equal to the number of cards they drew this way.
+At the beginning of each opponent's draw step, that player draws an additional card for each growth counter on Malignant Growth, then Malignant Growth deals damage to the player equal to the number of cards they drew this way.

 Mana Breach 2U
 ---------------

 **Enchantment**

-Whenever a player casts a spell, they returns a land they controls to its owner's hand.
+Whenever a player casts a spell, that player returns a land they control to its owner's hand.

 Mana Cache 1RR
 ---------------

 **Enchantment**

-At the beginning of each player's end step, put a charge counter on Mana Cache for each untapped land they controls.
+At the beginning of each player's end step, put a charge counter on Mana Cache for each untapped land that player controls.

 remove a charge counter from mana cache: Add {1} to your mana pool.
 Any player may activate this ability but only during their turn before the end step.